-'The Laramie Project,' 'Considering Matthew Shepard'
+'The Laramie Project and' 'Considering Matthew Shepard'

-Shepard’s death and life have also been chronicled in the play The Laramie Project and the 2016 musical Considering Matthew Shepard, as well as feature-length films, documentaries, and songs.
+Shepard’s death and life have also been chronicled in the play The Laramie Project and the 2016 musical Considering Matthew Shepard, as well as feature-length films, documentaries and songs.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!